-If the school principal supports travel for the student, they will forward student and travel arrangement information to the Department of Infrastructure, Planning and Logistics for approval.
+If the school principal supports travel for the student, they will forward student and travel arrangement information to the DIPL for approval.

 3.2.
 Adults on school buses

 Adults, including parents/carers, are not permitted to travel on school buses.